SaySaeqo/python-cprofile/README.md

 # python-cprofile vscode extension

 Wrapper for builtin python module 'cProfile' for profiling python code (measure time of execution for all functions/methods).
+It adds (and caches) coloring and time hints for all defined functions after profiling is performed through vsc command.

 ## Features